-The Seahawks are fielding offers for All-Pro cornerback Richard Sherman, who reportedly asked for a trade after the season but now says he doesn’t want to leave.
+In 2017, the Seahawks fielded offers for All-Pro cornerback Richard Sherman, who reportedly asked for a trade after the 2016 season.

-The Seahawks won’t trade him for peanuts — currently requiring a first-rounder and a third or fourth — no team wanted to pay that.
+The Seahawks reportedly were requiring a first-rounder and a third or fourth — no team wanted to pay that.

 May 4: “There (are) always opportunities to trade.
 We would say that everybody’s untouchable but we always have to listen to the opportunities … to compete to make our team better. … But the likelihood (of Sherman being traded) is like zero percent, it seems like.
 Teams don’t want to give up stuff; they don’t want to trade at times like this and it’s really hard to navigate through a trade with experienced players during draft time.
 It just doesn’t happen very often.”